FedML-AI/doc.fedml.ai/README.md

 ### Document Structure

 - `docs/platform` provides docs for our MLOps platform
-- `docs/launch` provides docs for TensorOpera®Launch
+- `docs/launch` provides docs for ChainOpera®Launch
-- `docs/train` provides docs for TensorOpera®Train
+- `docs/train` provides docs for ChainOpera®Train
-- `docs/deploy` provides docs for TensorOpera®Deploy
+- `docs/deploy` provides docs for ChainOpera®Deploy
-- `docs/federate` provides docs for TensorOpera®Federate (reusing our existing contents from federated learning)
+- `docs/federate` provides docs for ChainOpera®Federate (reusing our existing contents from federated learning)

 # How to edit and release?